Biomaterials Education Challenge

 Judging and Awards

 Educational modules will be judged by educators across a spectrum of biomaterials education, including innovative K-12 educators and university professors, and will be overseen by the SFB Education and Professional Development Committee.
 There will be designated time for oral presenters to interact with the judges.
 The judges will evaluate the educational modules and also provide constructive feedback to encourage adoption and dissemination.
-Each module will be evaluated by three separate judges, and the student chapter with the project judged to have the greatest potential for educational impact will be awarded $2500.
-Second, third, and fourth place chapters will receive $1500, $750, and $500, respectively.
-Each of the projects will be featured in a 2014 issue of the Biomaterials Forum and featured on the Society for Biomaterials website.
+Each module will be evaluated by three separate judges, and the student chapter with the project judged to have the greatest potential for educational impact will be awarded $1500.
+Second and third place chapters will receive $1000 and $500 respectively.
+Each of the projects will be featured in a 2019 issue of the Biomaterials Forum and featured on the Society for Biomaterials website.